Factors that influence moving costs from Lansing to Missoula

 - Weather: August, July and June are the most pleasant months in Missoula, these are the best months to plan to move while you might hold off moving between December and January as these are the least comfortable months in Missoula.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Missoula.
-Get started here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+Youโll be able to set your official move date, helping ensure your mail is forwarded correctly to Missoula.
+Start the process here.

 Where to live in Missoula